Who We Serve

 We emphasize personal integrity and responsibility in our interactions with students.
 All discussions are confidential and no topic is off limits.

 The advising process begins with weekly one-on-one meetings with Dean Curry that assist students in their transition to college culture, allow them to discuss their academic progress, and give them an opportunity to have candid conversations with a trusted mentor about their personal or academic issues or concerns.

-Beyond the first year, students are encouraged to schedule appointments with Dean Curry and Quiana Young, Assistant Director, to continue these discussions.
+Beyond the first year, students are encouraged to schedule appointments with Dean Curry and Monique Gore, Director, to continue these discussions.
 Advising in the second year and beyond includes conversations about course and major selection, campus community involvement and leadership, and graduate and professional plans.